Cinoxate

 Cinoxate is an organic compound used as an ingredient in some types of sunscreens.
 It is an ester formed from methoxycinnamic acid and 2-ethoxyethanol.
 It is a slightly yellow viscous liquid that is insoluble in water, but miscible with alcohols, esters, and vegetable oils.

+It was approved as UV filter in the USA by the FDA in 1961, but it is not commonly used in cosmetic formulations anymore.